Examination of microfilm records for 1911 shows that the Pavilion was both started and completed and in use in 1911, This is without question:

 One of the mechanically-operated attractions:

-There are also recollections of a swan and possibly a lion.
+There are also recollections of a swan and possibly a lion, whilst below is another attraction which offered rides along the Esplanade.

 The 1959 guide adds that “Teas and light refreshments re available, also children’s toys.
 Recorded music is played as a background and during the season special nights are arranged, Old Tyme Dancing, Rock n’ Roll Sessions, Band Concerts etc. There is no charge for admission during the day, but a small charge is sometimes made for evening entertainments.”